 Now as a designer I think that we can introduce small behavior changes in our daily lives that could lead a sustained effort over time to help this problem.
 Again this is a very tiny problem and there are many other things we could also do to help.
 For example: eating vegetarian or using the bike as a transport or using less streaming (which is becoming the next huge digital emitter).

-We could start by deleting unwanted emails and spam on a daily basis or even better by unsubscribing to things that are not useful so we don't receive marketing and promotion emails.
+We could start by deleting unwanted emails and spam on a daily basis or even better by unsubscribing to things that are not useful so we don't receive marketing and promotion emails or by simply changing settings to delete spam after certain days in the respective email service we use.
 I mean it would just take a few clicks and less than a minute.
 Imagine what could be achieved if we start clearing those big chunks of data on our Google Drives and other large amounts of data stored on the cloud.

 A minor change in the digital interactions which we usually do everyday could lead to cutting emissions on a global scale.
 Again this a very small action compared to other big day-to-day behavior changes people can adopt in their daily lives such as consuming local food, buying second-hand items, using public transportation, etc.